 - Intramural Sports.
 Have your student check with Athletics or pay attention to CougarTrack announcements to see all intramural sports available.

-- Student Engagement and Leadership Development.
-Students can stop by the Division of Student Affairs and chat with Stephanie about opportunities to get involved.
+- Center for Student Leadership.
+Students can stop by the Division of Student Affairs and chat about opportunities to get involved.

 - Residential Life staff.
 The individuals who staff residential halls are always clued in to activities occurring on campus.
 All it takes is a question!

-- INCC Instructor or Community Consultant.
-Most first-year students participate in the Columbia College INCC course.
-Their instructors and community consultants can help your student find their place within the campus community.
+- Foundation Instructor or First Year Mentor (FYM).
+First-year students are required to participate in the Columbia College Foundations course.
+Their Instructor and First Year Mentor can help your student find their place within the campus community.

 My student has a documented disability but does not know who to contact in order to request accommodations.